varunmurkar/personal-website/public/39958bf0c832aa09e889b28e03b17cbc/2020-02-03---why-good-ux-designers-should-play-video-games-or-at-least-learn-from-them.md

 This plays out in 2 parts. _Setting_ expectations, and then _ensuring_ those expectations are met every time.

-### Immersive Gameplay / Setting expectations
+### Immersive Gameplay / Consistency

 So you see, consistency goes beyond "all my buttons are the same size".
 Your product has to _behave_ consistenty.

-Imagine you're playing Skyrim, a game about dragons and magic set in a medieval pseudo-Nordic world, when suddenly, Thomas the Tank Engine rolls up in the hood.
+Imagine you're playing Skyrim, a game about dragons set in a medieval pseudo-Nordic world, when suddenly, Thomas the Tank Engine rolls up in the hood.

 That’s what the gaming nerds call immersion-breaking.

 The example is exaggerated, but you get the point.

+For a counter to this example, look at a game like Deus Ex/Mass Effect.

-### Emergent Gameplay / Consistent Behaviour
+### Emergent Gameplay / Expected Behaviour

 When left to their own devices, players will form their own strategies/tactics for achieving their objective.
 For example, whether to clear out this next enemy camp like Rambo or like a stealthy ninja.